mongodb/specifications/source/gridfs/gridfs-spec.rst

-GridFS is a convention drivers use to store and retrieve BSON binary data (type “\\x05”) that exceeds MongoDB’s BSON-document size limit of 16MB.
+GridFS is a convention drivers use to store and retrieve BSON binary data (type “\\x05”) that exceeds MongoDB’s BSON-document size limit of 16 MiB.
 When this data, called a **user file**, is written to the system, GridFS divides the file into **chunks** that are stored as distinct documents in a **chunks collection**.
 To retrieve a stored file, GridFS locates and returns all of its component chunks.
 Internally, GridFS